 Mold exposure has been linked to headaches, allergies, irritation, and all kinds of other health problems.
 Learn more about the negative effects of mold here.

 What is Mold?

 Molds are fungi.
+They can grow inside houses or other buildings, and some researchers and doctors believe that exposure to mold can cause health problems.
 The harmful effects of mold can be caused by exposure to mold directly, mold odor, mold byproducts, or dampness.